jgege/UNI-CSCU9V5/CSCU9V5.md

   - only processes in the set can release resources, no preemption
   - no sharing, the possession of one resource is "blocking"
   - no release of resources (all processes are waiting, can not do other actions)
-  - the definition implies that at least two processses are in a circular wait
+  - the definition implies that at least two processes are in a circular wait

 ## Conditions for deadlock

-- **Mutual exlcusion** condition
+- **Mutual exclusion** condition
-  - each resource assigned to 1 process or is avaiable
+  - each resource assigned to 1 process or is available
 - **Hold and wait** condition
   - process holding resources can request additional resources
 - **No preemption** condition